Imola 200

-The Imola 200 (also known as the 200 Miglia) is a 200 mi motorcycle race held annually at Imola.
+The Imola 200 (also known as the 200 Miglia) is a 200 mi motorcycle race held annually at Autodromo Enzo e Dino Ferrari of Imola, Italy.
 The race originally ran as a modern motorcycle race from 1972 to 1985.
 In 2010, the Imola 200 Miglia Revival began as a classic bike race.

 Background

 In response to the popularity of the Daytona 200, it was decided to create a "European Daytona" with the best riders from the Grands Prix, European, American and Italian championships competing together.

 Inaugural race

 The inaugural race was held in 1972, being won by Paul Smart.
 He was riding a Ducati 750 Imola Desmo.
 This bike is considered the first V-twin engine with desmodromic valve system for Ducati.

 Influence

 This race was considered a major step in the notoriety of Ducati.